ontodia-org/ontodia-org.github.io/about.md

 ## Who we are

-Ontodia is brought to you by [Vismart Ltd](http://vismart.biz), a small business company specializing in development of practical tools with the use of semantic technologies.
+Ontodia as an open source solution is brought to you by newly established company - Sputniq GmbH, which supports the development and commercialization of Ontodia and its commercial version - Sputniq Explorer.

 ## Contacts

-If you have questions or suggestions, please post it in [OntoDia Google Group](https://groups.google.com/forum/#!forum/ontodia) or reach us at **ontodia-people@vismart.biz**.
+If you have questions or suggestions, please post it in [OntoDia Google Group](https://groups.google.com/forum/#!forum/ontodia) or reach us at **dp@sputniq.eu**.